FreeUKGen/FreeCENMigration/CONTRIBUTING.md

 If you are interested in Google’s Summer of Code, please read and apply here: https://summerofcode.withgoogle.com/get-started/.

+Next, you will need to sign the CLA Agreement, <a href="https://www.clahub.com/agreements/FreeUKGen/FreeCENMigration">sign the Contributor License Agreement</a>.

 ## Our Code of Conduct

 Free UK Genealogy, including its software development team, operates